isomerpages/moe-bpghs/index.md

       subtitle: Sec 1 Posting Exercise
       id: infopic
       description: Congratulations to all Sec 1 students  posted to our school!
-Please read through these important information on registration by 19 December.
+Please read through these important information for the online registration on 19 December.
       button: Click here
       url: 2026-sec-1-registration/
       image: /images/NEW_Sec_1_Registration_Photo_for_Website.jpg